AppyBuilder/AppyBuilderDocs/components/reference/connectivity/activitystarter.md

 Activities that can be launched include:

-* Starting another App Inventor for Android app.
+* Starting another AppyBuilder app.
 To do so, first find out the _class_ of the other application by downloading the source code and using a file explorer or unzip utility to find a file named "youngandroidproject/project.properties".

-   The first line of the file will start with "main=" and be followed by the class name; for example, `main=com.makeroid.pavitra.HelloWorld.Screen1`.
+   The first line of the file will start with "main=" and be followed by the class name; for example, `main=com.appybuilder.pmathijssen.MaterialDesignColorPalette.Screen1`.

    To make your `ActivityStarter` launch this application, set the      following properties: